 How to Apply for a Community Grant

-Applications are CURRENTLY CLOSED
+Applications are currently OPEN

 Application instructions are outlined below.
 Contact us with questions at any time.

-Learn about the 2023-1 Tiered funding opportunity
+Learn about the latest funding opportunity.

 Supplemental resources for Tiered Grants